Metro Toronto home values have been volatile since 2021, and are now trending downward.

 Our forecast inputs:

-From a seller’s perspective, more changes in the market influence prices downward, so now may be a better time to sell than in two years.
+From a seller’s perspective, more changes in the market influence prices downward, so this year may be a better time to sell than in two years.

 Planning to Sell?
 Check out our Complete Home Seller’s Guide.